BUTR/Bannerlord.Harmony/README.md

 ``2.0.2.22`` indicates that Harmony ``2.0.2.0`` is used and ``22`` is the Build Id.
 ``2.0.0.1025`` indicates that Harmony ``2.0.0.10`` is used and ``25`` is the Build Id.

-We considered using the Rimworld approach with introducing our own version system, but it won't give a clear way to detect which HarmonyX version the Module contains.
+We considered using the Rimworld approach with introducing our own version system, but it won't give a clear way to detect which Harmony version the Module contains.
 It's easier for the user to report the version of the Module used than to check the assembly version/send it.